-11. CURRENTS AND TRANSPORTS
+CURRENTS AND TRANSPORTS

-Currents and transports are derived from a NEMO (Nucleus for European Modelling of the Ocean) numerical model of the Gulf of St. Lawrence, Scotian Shelf, and Gulf of Maine.
+Currents and transports are derived from a numerical model of the Gulf of St. Lawrence, Scotian Shelf, and Gulf of Maine.
 The model is prognostic, i.e., it allows for evolving temperature and salinity fields.
 It has a spatial resolution of 1/12° with 46 depth-levels in the vertical.
 The atmospheric forcing is taken from the Global Environmental Multiscale (GEM) model running at the Canadian Meteorological Center (CMC).
 Freshwater runoff is obtained from observed data and the hydrological model, as discussed in the freshwater runoff section, but does not use the new daily calculation of runoff at Québec City.
 The spring freshet may therefore differ from what was described in an earlier section of this document.
-A simulation was run for 2006-2022 from which transports were calculated.
+A simulation was run for 2006-2021 from which transports were calculated.
 The reader is reminded that the results outlined below are not measurements but simulations and improvements in the model may lead to changes in the transport values.

-Fig. 57 to Fig. 59 show seasonal depth-averaged currents for 0-20 m, 20-100 m, and 100 m to the bottom for 2022.
+Fig. 55 to Fig. 57 show seasonal depth-averaged currents for 0-20 m, 20-100 m, and 100 m to the bottom for 2021.
 Currents are strongest in the surface mixed layer, generally 0-20 m, except in winter months when the 20-100 m averages are almost as high, and the 100 m to bottom averages are still much higher than during other seasons (note the different scale for this depth).
 Currents are also strongest along the slopes of the deep channels.
-The Anticosti Gyre (Fig. 1) is usually evident but strongest during winter months, when it even extends strongly into the bottom-average currents (Fig. 57).
-In 2022, the Gaspé Current was stable along the south shore, combining with the Anticosti Gyre and then along the Laurentian Channel slope.
-The inflowing current along the north shore of the Estuary extended only mid-way into the Estuary.
+The Anticosti Gyre (Fig. 1) is usually evident but strongest during winter months, when it even extends strongly into the bottom-average currents (Fig. 55).
+In 2021, the Gaspé Current occupied a large extent of the Estuary, except beginning in July-September when it was stable along the south shore for the rest of the year, combining with the Anticosti Gyre and then along the Laurentian Channel slope.
+There was then a strong inflowing current along the north shore of the Estuary.